vatesfr/xen-orchestra/docs/delta_backups.md

 1. edit the job to target the other remote
 1. copy files from the first remote to the other one
 1. run the backup (delta)

-## Full backup interval

-This advanced setting defines the number of backups after which a full backup is triggered, ie the maximum length of a delta chain.

-For example, with a value of 2, the first two backups will be a full and a delta, and the third will start a new chain with a full backup.

-This is important because on rare occasions a backup can be corrupted, and in the case of delta backups, this corruption might impact all the following backups in the chain.
-Occasionally performing a full backup limits how far a corrupted delta backup can propagate.

-The value to use depends on your storage constraints and the frequency of your backups, but a value of 20 is a good start.